MS, LCPC, LAC

 As one of our overnight support staff, Jesse has limited time with our students but still makes sure to find ways to connect with all of them.
 Being the youngest staff member presents its challenges, but Jesse is able to navigate through that process while still presenting himself as a comfortable set of ears for our students.

-Debbie had worked for us part-time for a couple of years before coming on board full-time as our Resident ‘Mom.’
+Debbie had worked for us part-time for a couple of years before coming on board full-time as our House Manager.
 The impact she has on our boys is immeasurable.
 She makes sure the pantry is stocked, that we all eat well-balanced meals, and keep our spaces tidy.
 But, most importantly, she provides a motherly touch that has a significant and positive impact on our day.
 In a house full of guys, she makes sure we never forget the little things that matter so much.

 Debby manages the office and makes sure all of our i’s are dotted and t’s crossed.
 She is the voice and glue of Building Bridges, coordinating with parents and staff to make sure all the critical details are managed.
 All mail, packages, prescriptions, and doctor’s appointments go through her as well.